Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism? If Yes, you are in the right place.

 After the settlement area, we crossed through the Emangre Community Reserve Forest.
 On one side was the valley and high distant hills and on the other some betel nut trees.

-This experience of going off-road on steep roads reminded me of two past experiences.
 Firstly, how I used to lie on the top of such vehicles while bringing harvested paddy from the fields during my childhood.
 Secondly, exploring a riverside at Dambuk in Arunachal Pradesh.

 It took about 40 minutes to reach the starting point of the trek.
 Tea stalls and snacks can be found after entering the gate.

-Wari Chora – About & Meaning
+About Wari Chora – Meaning

 Wari Chora is the land of the Seven Giant Serpents.
 Wari is a Garo word that translates to deep water while Chora refers to long.
 It is a place surrounded by canyons and the tranquil turquoise water of river Rongdik passes through it.